Logo

 Three years after his second divorce, Christopher Plummer married actress Elaine Taylor on October 2,1970.

-Christopher Plummer had no children with either his second or third wives.
+Christopher Plummer had no children with either his second or his third wife.

 Christopher Plummer was a member of The Players social club in New York City.